kostis-codefresh/rollouts-autoscaling-example/README.md

 ![Canary autoscaling start](pictures/canary-as-start.png)

-A single pod has been launched and get 20% of the traffic.
+A single pod has been launched and gets 20% of the traffic.
 Promote the canary once with

 ```
 kubectl argo rollouts promote 09-hpa-canary
 ```

 Now the canary is at 50%.
-You will see that Argo Rollout will now launch 20 canary pods since the stable version has 4.
+You will see that Argo Rollouts will now launch 2 canary pods since the stable version has 4.

 ![Start with 50 per cent](pictures/instant-50.png)